 Australian Shepherd Physical Characteristics

-The Australian Shepherd is a well-proportioned dog, slightly longer than tall, of medium build and build, with a strong build and muscular build without heaviness.
-The eyes, almond-shaped, can be brown, blue, amber, and/or any combination of these colors.
+The Australian Shepherd is a well-proportioned dog, slightly longer than tall, of medium build and build, and with a strong and muscular build without heaviness.
+The eyes, almond-shaped, can be brown, blue, amber, or any combination of these colors.
 The ears are triangular, set high on the head, with relatively small pavilions.
 When the dog is alert, they fold forward.